Which is the best grass trimmer? These are the best we’ve reviewed

 It ships with a grass trimmer head, which can cope with long and shorter grass easily, and there’s an optional three-blade slashing head that will cope with thicker weeds and undergrowth.
 If you want to go further, there are more brush heads to choose from and optional hedge trimmer and pruner attachments.

 With the power on offer, the Honda UMK 425E Brushcutter easily coped with long grass, nettles, mature docks and sappy brambles using the dual strimmer head.
 Using the three blades, the Brushcutter cut through everything including brambles and blackthorn saplings up to 20mm thick.
-It does fling shards of wood quick a long way, so make sure other people stand back.
+It does fling shards of wood quite a long way, so make sure other people stand back.
 Impressively, there’s very little vibration.

 It’s not a very good trimmer for edging, as you don’t get enough control, but then this isn’t a tool designed for that job.
 If you’ve got a lot of ground to cover and a variety of cutting, this is the tool to buy.